Delhi Police file 100 cases, arrest 6 for posters seeking ouster of PM Modi

 Initially reports said that 44 cases have been filed.
 Of these, twenty first information reports have been registered in the Northwest district, six in North and five in West, apart from three each in Shahdara and Dwarka, two each in Central, Northeast and East, and one in Southeast Delhi.

-The Aam Aadmi Party on Wednesday said that the cases highlight the “dictatorship” of the Modi government.
+The Aam Aadmi Party on Wednesday said that the cases highlight the dictatorship of the Modi government.

 “What is so objectionable in this poster that Modi ji filed 100 FIRs,” AAP tweeted.
 “PM Modi, you probably do not know but India is a democratic country.
 So scared of one poster.
 Why?”

-Tuesday’s crackdown comes two years after the Delhi Police in 2021 had arrested several persons for posters critical of Modi’s handling of the coronavirus pandemic.
+The crackdown comes two years after the Delhi Police in 2021 had arrested several persons for posters critical of Modi’s handling of the coronavirus pandemic.

 The posters had questioned the prime minister’s move to export vaccines during India’s devastating second wave of Covid-19.